Why the Modern Operating Model is necessary

 At the micro level, you want to assess and adjust your strategy execution for:

-- Overall effectiveness: Optimizing the different components of the model such as how work is done.
+- Overall effectiveness: Optimizing the different components of the Modern Operating Model such as how work is done.

 - Progress towards OKRs: Looking at key results metrics for each objective and uncovering the reasons for possible underperformance.
 Deciding whether the OKRs set are still relevant in terms of achievability and being critical to current strategic objectives.

 - Internal warning signs: Gaining insight and foresight, as opposed to hindsight, about operational problems through AI and KPI data.
 This could be technical issues such as servers going down or business challenges such as a high churn rate among a customer demographic.

 - Internal opportunities: Spotting patterns and trends to map out new opportunities.
 For instance, looking at customer support data to identify unmet or emerging customer needs.

 As adaptability is central to the Modern Operating Model, you will continuously adjust different components of your strategy execution based on the data and information you collect.
 You may only need to make small changes to a work tactic, for instance, or realize there is one threat or opportunity you need to focus on.
 But as time progresses and the business environment changes, you may need to adjust at the strategic level.
 Full adaptiveness of strategy execution at both the macro and micro level is the promise of the modern operating model.

 Optimizing your strategy execution is relevant to every company regardless of size, stage, or industry.
 Working together, all components of the Modern Operating Model boost alignment, focus, adaptability, and efficiency in your strategy execution.